How To Write A Quadratic Function In Standard Form

 f(x) = ax² + bx + c

 Where a, b, and c are constants, and a is not equal to zero.
-This is often referred to as the general form or polynomial form of a quadratic function.
+Because of that, this is often referred to as the general form or polynomial form of a quadratic function.
 While the general form is useful for identifying coefficients, it doesn't immediately reveal the vertex or other key features like the standard form does.

 Understanding the Parabola